MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-one-box.md

    The admin password must be 8-16 characters long and contain at least one uppercase character(s), 1+ lowercase character(s), 1+ number(s), and 1+ special character(s).
 You can always configure the server to authenticate against  [Active Directory (LDAP) or Azure Active Directory](../deployr/../operationalize/configure-admin-cli-local-password.md) later.

-   If you need help with CLI commands at any time, add --help to your command to learn more.
+   If you need help with CLI commands at any time, add --help to your command.

 1. If on Linux and using the IPTABLES firewall or equivalent service, then use the `iptables` command (or the equivalent) to open port 12800 to the public IP of the web node so that remote machines can access it.